armancurr/coinsavor/README.md

 # Coinsavor

-Mobile-first gamified food budgeting that keeps your wallet happy.
-Coinsavor transforms the mundane task of food budgeting into an engaging, game-like experience.
-Built with a mobile-first approach, this application delivers randomized daily meal plans while maintaining strict spending limits through streak tracking and gamification mechanics.
+Mobile-first gamified food budgeting app that provides randomized daily meal plans, streak tracking, and monthly spending limits so your broke ass don't get broker.
+Coinsavor transforms food budgeting into a game.
+Instead of boring spreadsheets, you get daily meal plans that fit your budget, streak counters that motivate you to stay on track, and spending limits that actually work.

-## Key Features
+## Features

-### Intelligent Meal Planning
+1. **Randomized Daily Meal Plans**
-Randomized daily meal suggestions that adapt to your budget constraints and dietary preferences, ensuring variety without financial strain.
+Get fresh meal suggestions every day that match your budget and taste preferences.

-### Streak Tracking System
+2. **Streak Tracking**
-Build momentum with consecutive days of staying within budget.
-Watch your streaks grow as you develop sustainable spending habits.
+Build momentum by staying within budget.
+Watch your streak grow and develop better spending habits.

-### Monthly Budget Management
+3. **Smart Budget Limits**
-Set realistic monthly spending limits with intelligent alerts and recommendations to prevent budget overruns before they happen.
+Set monthly spending caps with alerts before you overspend.

-### Gamification Engine
+4. **Gamified Experience**
-Transform budgeting from a chore into an achievement system with progress tracking, milestone rewards, and visual feedback.
+Turn budgeting into achievements with progress tracking and milestone rewards.

+## Contributing

+Want to help make Coinsavor better?
+Here's how:

+1. Fork this repository
+2. Create a new branch for your feature
+3. Make your changes and test them
+4. Submit a pull request with a clear description

+We welcome bug fixes, new features, and documentation improvements.

-## Installation
+## Installation & Setup

-### Setup Process
 ```bash
 # Clone the repository
 git clone https://github.com/armancurr/coinsavor.git